 The great prize, of course, has always been to discover manuscript evidence of the poems and plays.
 And, almost unaccountably for such a great and prolific author, not a single fragment has ever been discovered.

-Over the years, many people have asked themselves, well if it wasn’t the Stratford man – who was the author?
-And over the years there have been any number of candidates put forward – from Christopher Marlowe, Francis Bacon and Sir Philip Sidney, to name but three.
+Over the years, many people have asked themselves, ‘Well if it wasn’t the Stratford man – who was the author?’
+And over the years there have been any number of candidates put forward – Christopher Marlowe, Francis Bacon and Sir Philip Sidney, to name but three.

-How Stratfordians have failed to Refute Oxfordian Claims
+The Empire ‘Strikes’ Back – How Stratfordians have failed to refute Oxfordian claims

 By Kevin Gilvary